willdone-mt/marine-instruments-simulator.pages/README.md

 # 🐳 About the Project

-Marlin will be a simulator software focusing on replicating the operation of marine scientific instruments in real-life field.
+Sirenia will be a simulator software focusing on replicating the operation of marine scientific instruments in real-life field.
 [WIP]
+This software also planned to be able to open third-party software such as the instrument's launcher and data pre-processing software.
+I intended to make it as an warmer up before student/user handling the real fragile instrument, or at least as a introduction or lesson to teach when there is no available real-life instrument.

 ## 📸 Screenshots